rust-lang/rust/src/doc/rustc-dev-guide/src/query.md

 key to our new demand-driven organization.** The idea is pretty simple.
-You have various queries that compute things about the input – for example, there is a query called `type_of(def_id)` that, given the def-id of some item, will compute the type of that item and return it to you.
+You have various queries that compute things about the input – for example, there is a query called `type_of(def_id)` that, given the [def-id] of some item, will compute the type of that item and return it to you.

+[def-id]: appendix/glossary.md#def-id
 [hl]: high-level-overview.html

 Query execution is **memoized** – so the first time you invoke a